 Active assisted External rotation Keep the elbow of your injured arm tucked into your side and your elbow bent.
 Hold onto a stick/umbrella/golf club or similar.
-Use your unaffected arm to push the hand on your injured arm outwards.
+Use your unaffected arm to gently push the hand of your injured arm outwards.
 Remember to keep your elbow tucked in.
-Push until you feel a stretch.
-If you don't have a stick, you could simply hold the injured arm at the wrist and guide it outwards.
+Push until you feel a gentle stretch.

+If you don't have a stick you could simply hold the injured arm at the wrist and guide it outwards.
 Hold for 5 seconds then return to the starting position.
 Repeat 10 times provided there is no increase in symptoms.

-Stage 3 exercises to do 4-5 times a day To start at 6 weeks (or earlier if no pain and full movement of your shoulder on stage 2 exercises) When you have regained full range of movement during the above exercises without pain you can start to do the exercises without the support of your other hand; this is known as active range of movement.
+Stage 3 exercises to do 4 - 5 times a day - To start at 6 weeks after injury When you have regained full range of movement during the above exercises without pain you can start to do the exercises without the support of your other hand; this is known as active range of movement.
 Then when you have regained your full range of movement without the support of the other arm you can start to build up your regular activities.

-Active Forward flexion With your thumb facing up, try to move your arm up, keeping it close beside your body.
+Active Forward flexion: With your thumb facing up, try to move your arm up, keeping it close beside your body